Lucevar/npc-outfit-diversity/docs/changelogs/npcs.md

 **Shardie**
 * Compatibility Note: Imperial Armour Expanded - Armour changes
+* NOD: Gave her a head and hair from TD; grey hair, as befits the fact that she was one of Athyn Sarethi's teachers before he came back to Morrowind and he now has a grown son

 **sharkub gro-khashnar**
 * Compatibility Note: Imperial Armour Expanded - Armour changes